-Amontillado sherry starts its life as a Fino or Manzanilla, characterized by biological ageing under flor, a layer of yeast that lives on top of the wine surface.
-After this initial maturation (usually two to eight years) a second period of maturation starts in which the wine is exposed to oxygen (without flor).
-A cask of Fino is considered to be Amontillado as soon as the layer of flor stops developing because the flor can’t find enough nutrients in the wine to survive.
-Most of the time though, the flor is intentionally “killed”, simply by fortifying the wine (a second time) to above 17 degrees of alcohol.
+Amontillado sherry starts its life as a Fino or Manzanilla.
+At first it is characterized by biological ageing under flor, a layer of yeast that lives on top of the wine surface.
+After this initial maturation (usually two to eight years) a second period of maturation starts, exposed to oxygen (without flor).
+A cask of Fino is considered to be Amontillado as soon as the layer of flor stops developing.
+This can happen in a natural way, simply because there aren’t enough nutrients in the wine for the flor to survive.
+Most of the time though, the flor is intentionally “killed”, simply by fortifying the wine to above 17 degrees of alcohol.

 Some of the most renowned Amontillados include Viña AB (Gonzalez Byass), Tio Diego (Valdespino) and Napoleon (Hidalgo)